csc2430-master/Lab3-Starter/README.md

 * **CMakeLists.txt** - This contains the information necessary to build the project.
 This file should not be modified.

-*	**main.cpp** – This file contains a completed main routine (which should not be modified) and a skeleton of the functions *BuildDatabase* and *AnalyzeReview* that you need to write.
+*	**main.cpp** – This file contains a completed main routine (which should not be modified) and a skeleton of the functions `BuildDatabase` and `AnalyzeReview` that you need to write.

 *	**database.h** – This file has been completed for you.
 It declares the four database interface functions used to access the database ADT.
 These functions will be implemented in **database.cpp**.
 This file should not be modified.

-*	**database.cpp** – As in Lab 3, except for *#include* and the definition of the constant _neutral_, the rest of this file’s implementation is left up to you.
+*	**database.cpp** – As in Lab 2, except for `#include` and the definition of the constant `neutral`, the rest of this file’s implementation is left up to you.
 You should finish the header comment for the file and add implementations for the four database interface functions.
 Make sure a header comment precedes each of these four functions.

 ##	The new database data definition

-A _struct_ is used to group the data into a single “package.”
+A `struct` is used to group the data into a single “package.”
 That makes it possible to simplify the declaration of the database in the main program.
-Instead of declaring three arrays and a size, we simply declare a variable of type _Database_.
+Instead of declaring three arrays and a size, we simply declare a variable of type `Database`.

-In addition, when we pass the database as a parameter, we only have to pass a reference to a single parameter.
+In addition, when we pass the database as a parameter, we only have to pass a reference to a _single parameter_.
 NOTE: it is important that to pass this parameter by reference!

-The _Database_ _struct_ consists of an array of _Record_ _struct_’s and the count of the number of elements in the database:
+The `Database` `struct` consists of an array of `Record` `struct`’s and the count of the number of elements in the database:

 ```
 typedef struct {